fischerman/docker-ttrss/README.md

 * Username: admin
 * Password: password

-Obviously, you're recommended to change these as soon as possible.
+You're recommended to change these as soon as possible.

 ## Installation Walkthrough